clarknotkent/Thesis/README.md

 - Vite: A next-generation frontend tooling that provides an extremely fast development experience.

+- Bootstrap 5: A popular CSS framework for building responsive, mobile-first sites.

 - vite-plugin-pwa: A Vite plugin that generates the necessary service worker and manifest for a PWA.

-- Custom CSS: A custom-built, responsive stylesheet for a unique light-mode theme.